 Although anyone can peruse established resources like the Database of State Incentives for Renewables & Energy, it’s easy to miss things in these huge lists, and you’ve got a business to run.
 It’s usually simplest to ask an inspector or contractor about what you need to do to comply with sustainable building guidelines.

 You may even be eligible for a rebate based on your existing property’s construction materials, like roof layers.
 Having your industrial building inspected is a good way to find out what kinds of tax incentives you stand to benefit from, and it’s a smart move for protecting your property investment.
-Visit our website and blog to learn how to get started.
+Visit our website to learn how to get started.